Blossom End Rot – What It Is and How To Fix It

 2. Avoid Using Too Many Fertilizers

-As I stated above that too much nitrogen is also responsible for blossom end rot, so don’t use too much fertilizer on your soil, especially those that have high amounts of nitrogen in them.
+As I stated above, too much nitrogen is also responsible for blossom end rot, so please don’t use too much fertilizer on your soil, especially those with high amounts of nitrogen.

-That’s not to say that you should cut out the use of fertilizers completely, just use them less often and try to use ones where nitrogen content is less but phosphorus content is high.
+That’s not to say that you should cut out the use of fertilizers completely, use them less often, and try to use blossom end rot sprays where nitrogen content is low but phosphorus content is high.

 At this point, the best treatment for your plants is some good old compost or mulch.